cBioPortal/cbioportal-frontend/README.md

 ```

 ## precommit hook
-There is a precommit hook installed that compiles the project before committing.
-This makes sure the compiled source is always up to data and allows for easy importing any branch/commit in parent cBioPortal project.
+There is a precommit hook installed that lint checks the typescript in this project.
 The hook can be viewed in [package.json](package.json).
 You can skip it with
 ```bash
 git commit -n
 ```